phillipsar2/poa_genome/poa_pop_gen/README.md

 ├── data
 │   ├── raw <- The original WGS data dump.
 │   ├── interm  <- Intermediate data that has been transformed.
-│   ├── processed <- The final datasets for modeling.
+│   ├── processed <- The final datasets.
 │   ├── vcf <- The unfiltered vcfs.
-│   ├── gene <- Genes downloaded from NCBI.
+│   ├── gene <- Genes downloaded from NCBI for phylogenetic analyses.
 │   └── genome <- The reference genome.
 ├── reports <- Generated analyses as HTML, PDF, or .txt.
 ├── Snakefile